 My mom is all about fun accessories.
 For example this magazine cover purse.
 She purchased it at our favorite Denver boutique, Trendz n Trinkets a couple of years ago.
-With the chain strap it becomes very versatile.
+With the chain strap, it becomes very versatile.
 She’s been known to tuck in the strap to make it a clutch.
 Along with wrapping the chain around the inside once to make it shorter.

 As for these earrings.
 Charlotte wore them recently with her animal print too.
-These are certainly unique and perfect if someone doesn’t have their ears pieced.
+These are certainly unique and perfect if someone doesn’t have their ears pierced.
 I could only find earring cuffs for something similar which I talked about for women with arthritis.

 What Other Styles go with Boho

 I know when I first brought up this idea of wearing boho, my mom and Lesley both looked up boho on Pinterest.
 And what you normally see is almost a costume look.
 Or hippy chic as my husband calls it.

 That’s why I wanted to add in a mix of styles along with the bohemian style for older ladies.
 My mom considers her silk turtleneck as a classic.
 She bought it over 30 years ago to go with the blazers in her closet